-A Collaboration Agreement documents the terms and conditions of a project between two or more companies.
-Each company may be contributing intellectual property, resources, research, product development, or marketing expertise to the project.
+A Collaboration Agreement documents the contribution of each party to the project, which may be intellectual property, resources, technology, product development, or marketing expertise.

-Business collaboration is a way for small businesses to expand their client base and tap into new markets by partnering with other organisations to address skill or resource gaps, thereby allowing them to bid for a wider range of work or for larger projects.
+Business collaboration allows small businesses to expand their client base and tap into new markets by partnering with other organisations to address skill or resource gaps, thereby enabling them to bid for a wider range of work or for larger projects.

-For many small businesses, collaborations are a way to stay competitive in today's ever-changing business world.
-These collaborations allow small businesses to pursue markets, customers, or ventures they cannot reach by themselves.
-For larger businesses, collaboration with a small business can bring critical expertise or product, service, technology, or market access that is outside their core competencies.
+For larger businesses, collaboration with other businesses can bring critical expertise or product, service, technology, or market access that is outside their core competencies.

-A Collaboration Agreement governs the terms of the collaboration between the two companies, including issues such as project funding, treatment of confidential information, and how the agreement will be terminated.
+A Collaboration Agreement governs the terms of the collaboration between the parties, including each party's obligations, project funding, treatment of confidential information, and how to terminate the collaboration.